7SeasLLC/FrontEnd/README.md

     - Allow users to be able to subscribe to other users and content tags.

     - Provide a way for users to to shedule and rsvp to future sessions.

+    - Allow users to remove and edit recordings.

+    - Allow users to edit photo and username.

   - **Feed Page**